 What type of child care options are available?

 There is no longer a child care club at Wilderness Lodge.
 To check on available child care options at Walt Disney World, visit our Child Care FAQ.

 What special tours and programs are offered at the WLodge?

-"Wonders of the Lodge" tour is offered at 9 a.m. on Wednesdays, Thursdays, Fridays and Saturdays.
+“Wonders of the Lodge” tour is offered at throughout the week — be sure to check with the front desk.
 This one-hour tour is about the architecture and how the Lodge was built.
 It takes you outside, talks about landscaping, and then goes back inside and talks about the artwork, like the metal work and the Totem Poles and the paintings.